Spring 2020 Inclusion, Equity, and Community Building Open Enrollment

 The third open enrollment cohort of Inclusion, Equity, and Community Building will begin in March 2020!
 This five module series (typically offered in the fall) will provide faculty, staff, and administrators an opportunity to comprehensively explore cultural humility, bias awareness and identity development, microaggressions and inclusive language, privilege and allyship, and change leadership - and apply these concepts to their policies, programs, practices, and people in their respective departments.
-The series ends with action planning and guidance from the Office of Diversity and Inclusion to sustain inclusive excellence.
+The series ends with action planning and guidance from Diversity and Inclusion to sustain inclusive excellence.
 Participants who complete all five modules of the series receive a certificate.

 - Friday, March 27, 2020 - Module 1